crate/cratedb-guide/docs/integrate/airflow/data-retention-policy.md

 PARTITIONED BY ("ts_day");
 ```

-You may also use a different table.
-The important part is that data should be partitioned: in our case, we partition the table on the `ts_day` column.
-Finally, we store the retention policy of 1 day for demo data in the `retention_policies` table:
+You can use a different table.
+Ensure the table is partitioned; here, we partition on `ts_day`.
+Finally, insert a 1‑day demo policy into `retention_policies`:

 ```sql
 INSERT INTO retention_policies (table_schema, table_name, partition_column, retention_period, strategy) VALUES ('doc', 'raw_metrics', 'ts_day', 1, 'delete');